 Did you know that you could have a potentially deadly disease and not even know it?
 When peripheral artery disease (PAD) initially presents it is a silent disease.
 Early on, there aren’t any symptoms that your arteries are becoming stiff and narrow.
-In fact, as many as 2 out of every 5 people with PAD do not experience any leg pain at all.
+In fact, more than half of patients with PAD do not experience any symptoms at all.

 It’s typically not until you’ve engaged in an activity that your body will start to tell you that the tissues are not getting enough oxygen.
 Claudication is cramping in the calves, ankles, or feet during activities like walking, or climbing stairs, that subsides at rest.

 Peripheral artery disease is the narrowing of peripheral arteries due to atherosclerosis, which is the word used to describe plaque buildup on arterial walls.
 This causes a decrease in blood flow to the legs, feet, and toes.
 Lack of blood to the lower limb extremities can cause symptoms in the legs and feet like numbness, cramps, weakness, wounds that won’t heal, and discoloration.
 If it is left treated, peripheral artery disease can progress into infections and gangrene that may require amputation.

 Foot wounds that do not heal or heal slowly are an important sign of PAD and an indication that you need to see a specialist immediately.
 The development of a diabetic foot ulcer can lead very rapidly to infection of the bone, which can very rapidly lead to amputation.
 At Modern Vascular, there are interventional radiologists that specialize in the revascularization techniques that can treat PAD.